AdmiralFirefox/AdmiralFirefox/README.md

 ## Hello, I'm James Cuadra! 👋

-I like to do frontend development and give the best user experience for the websites I develop.
-I am a challenge-driven developer who utilizes modern technologies to bring captivating user experiences to life on the web.
+I am a challenge-driven Frontend Developer who utilizes modern technologies to bring captivating user experiences to life on the web.

 <br />